15 Scams in Thailand and How to Avoid Them

 Koh Panyee

-10. Fake border posts with Cambodia
+10. Fake Border Posts with Cambodia

-Another common scam is on the border between Thailand and Cambodia, specifically in the Poipet border.
+Another common scam occurs at the border between Thailand and Cambodia, specifically at the Poipet border.
+In this case, taxi drivers are affiliated with an agency that processes visas.

 11. Bars and Nightclubs